amurtadha/NBCE-master/README.md

  # NBCE

- This is the source code of our NACL 2024's paper: Jianlin, Su, Murtadha, Ahmed, et al. "Naive Bayes-based Context Extension for Large Language Models".
+ This is the source code of our NAACL 2024's paper: Jianlin, Su, Murtadha, Ahmed, et al. "Naive Bayes-based Context Extension for Large Language Models".
  NBCE enables existing LLMs to perform ICL with an increased number of demonstrations by significantly expanding their context size

 # Evaluation